 Released February 1978

 In late 1977 punk and disco were in full swing in parallel universes, with rap and hip-hop simmering.
 Lou was in a completely different place –not a good one.
-He still in the thick of his speed and alcohol addictions and was newly separated from his ‘Coney Island Baby’ (his very beautiful male partner, Rachel).
+Still deeply into his speed and alcohol addictions, Lou was newly separated from his ‘Coney Island Baby’ (his very beautiful male partner, Rachel).

 The first thing we see when we pick up the new Lou Reed album at the store is the warning sticker, placed on the cover by Arista records: ‘This album is offensive.’
 Now we know that we are in for a real treat from our wicked messenger!

 Street Hassle has a buzz – a fuzzy vibe that whirrs through your body.
 Lou achieved an incredible droning guitar sound throughout the album, most of which was recorded live on a European tour.
 There were extensive studio overdubs.
 He utilized a German experimental Binaural recording technique (with microphones inserted into mannequin heads to capture the ambiance) which makes the album sound great in headphones, but not neccesarily as good through conventional speakers.

 The album deceivingly starts with an upbeat song, ‘Gimmie Some Good Times’.
 The beginning chords of his old VU classic ‘Sweet Jane’ start the song, as Lou banters with himself.
 Then we get into the swing of things with ‘Dirt’ – the ultimate, nastiest put-down (of a former manager).